mstdn/Gram/README.md

 ## License

-Goldfish Social is open-sourced software licensed under the AGPL license.
+Gram is open-sourced software licensed under the AGPL license.